 - Plagiarizing and copying others works

 You can find thousands of blogs on the internet that plagiarize and steal posts from other blogs and pose them as their own.
-These bottom feeders never succeed because search engine logarithms have become so advanced that they can easily catch them.
+These bottom feeders never succeed because search engine logarithms have become so advanced that they can easily latch them out.

 - Not having a search box and sitemap